Socket Preservation Procedure

 However if there is active infection at the time of tooth removal socket preservation grafting is usually delayed until the infection has resolved.
 This may take several weeks.
 If grafting is needed then a ridge augmentation procedure may be necessary.

 Please remember all of the procedures described here are surgical procedures.
 These surgical procedures are best performed by oral and maxillofacial surgeons.
 Oral and maxillofacial surgeons are the only dental specialists who are fully trained in all of these surgical procedures.
-Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena and Dr. Inverso are all fully trained and experienced in these surgical procedures.
+Dr. Kienle, Dr. Steinkeler and Dr. Gunawardena are all fully trained and experienced in these surgical procedures.
 All doctors in our practice are board certified in oral and maxillofacial surgery and in anesthesia, and have also earned both a medical and a dental degree.